sftcd/policies-consultation/README.md

 **THE INITIAL POLICY DEVELOPMENT PROCESS IS COMPLETE - THANK YOU FOR YOUR FEEDBACK**

+**This fork is to help develop an IAB Conflict of Interest policy based on the LLC equivalent** I forked the entire repo to provide continuity.
+I've also made some initial edits doing the basic s/LLC/IAB/ changes.

 # policies-consultation
 Materials for a consultation with the IETF community on IETF LLC policies.